redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 ## Preparing the Host Machine

+1. Make sure sshd service is installed and running.

-The user performing all of the installation steps on the virt host needs to have password-less sudo enabled. **This step is NOT optional, you must create an additional user.
+2. The user performing all of the installation steps on the virt host needs to have password-less sudo enabled. **This step is NOT optional, you must create an additional user.
 Do not run the rest of the steps as root.**

-       useradd stack
+       sudo useradd stack
-       passwd stack  # specify a password
-       echo "stack ALL=(root) NOPASSWD:ALL" | sudo tee -a /etc/sudoers.d/stack
+       sudo passwd stack  # specify a password echo "stack ALL=(root) NOPASSWD:ALL" | sudo tee -a /etc/sudoers.d/stack
        sudo chmod 0440 /etc/sudoers.d/stack